SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/request-reply.md

 Responded successfully.
 Exiting...
 ```

-Now you know how to use JMS 2.0 API over AMQP using the Solace Message Router to implement the request/reply message exchange pattern.
+Now you know how to use Apache Qpid JMS 2.0 API over AMQP using the Solace Message Router to implement the request/reply message exchange pattern.

 If you have any issues sending and receiving request or reply, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues seen.